lakhak/dotfiles/README.md

 2. `source bin/activate`
 3. `pip install -r requirements.txt`

-To run the playbooks: `./install.sh`.
+To install dotfiles only: `./install.sh`.
+To install everything: `./install.sh all`.